Boat Building: Sailing Towards Learning: Circles Alternative Education’s Boat Project Empowers Youth with Community-Based Education

 Circles’ latest project involves building a 20ft-long boat.
 Scruffie Marine manufactures the design and material kit for this boat, known as a Secret 20.
 A man in Essex originally bought the kit.
 However, he realised he didn’t have the necessary time to assemble it.
 As a result, he offered it to Circles Education.

 What was the inspiration behind the boat project?

 This project is the biggest one the organisation has undertaken so far.
 It has proven to be a great way to engage and excite students.
 This is particularly true after the challenges of the COVID-19 pandemic.
 The build involves cutting out plywood parts using CNC technology.
 Additionally, students learn practical skills in boatbuilding, such as surface preparation and filleting techniques, as they put the parts together.

 Chris Martin, a senior lead in Construction and Engineering, has extensive experience in the marine industry.
 This is due to his former profession as a professional Thames Barge Skipper.
 He states that…

 “Circles Alternative Education uses WEST SYSTEM products for construction because of their proven reliability and ability to facilitate learning for students on the topics of ratio and mixing, as well as exothermic reactions.
 The organisation procures WEST SYSTEM epoxy and other required materials from Marine & Industrial.”

 What has been achieved in the boat’s development so far?

-The target is to have the boat ready for water by June, just in time before the Year 11 students leave.
+The target is to have the boat ready for water by next spring.
 Once complete, the boat will be ready to sail the waters.
 The rig and sails will be the next items on the agenda for completion in 2024.
 New students will build the mast, while the year 11s are set to enjoy exciting sailing, fishing, and other trips.